Celebrate Cinco de Mayo (or any Taco Tuesday!) with simply refreshing Skinny Margarita Popsicles made with just four ingredients.

 Craving more?
-Sign up for the Just a Taste newsletter for a fresh serving of content delivered every week to your inbox!
-And stay in touch on Facebook, Twitter and Pinterest for all of the latest updates.
+Subscribe to Just a Taste to get new recipes, meal plans and a newsletter delivered straight to your inbox!
+And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.

 - 3/4 cup fresh lime juice (from about 6 limes)

-- 1 1/4 cups fresh orange juice
+- 1 3/4 cups fresh orange juice

-- 2 Tablespoons agave nectar
+- 2 Tablespoons honey

-- 1 cup silver tequila
+- 1/2 cup silver tequila

-- Special equipment: popsicle molds, popsicle sticks
+- popsicle molds, popsicle sticks

 - Pour the liquid into the popsicle molds.
 Freeze the molds until the liquid begins to firm, about 2 hours, then insert the popsicle sticks.
 Continue freezing until the popsicles are solid, at least 10 hours.
 When ready to serve, run the molds under warm water to release the popsicles.